MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-websphere-to-vms-with-ha-dr.md

 1. For **Choose database type**, select **Microsoft SQL Server** .
 1. For **JNDI Name**, enter *jdbc/WebSphereCafeDB*.
 1. For **Data source connection string (jdbc:sqlserver://\<host\>:\<port\>;database=\<database\>)**, replace the placeholders with the values you wrote down from the preceding section for the failover group of Azure SQL Database - for example, *jdbc:sqlserver://failovergroup-mjg022624.database.windows.net:1433;database=mySampleDatabase*.
-1. For **Database username**, enter the server admin login name and the failover group name you wrote down from the preceding section - for example, *azureuser@failovergroup-mjg022624*.
+1. For **Database username**, enter the server admin sign-in name and the failover group name you wrote down from the preceding section - for example, *azureuser@failovergroup-mjg022624*.
 1. Enter the server admin sign-in password that you wrote down before for **Database Password**.
 Enter the same value for **Confirm password**.
 1. Leave the defaults for the other fields.
 1. Select **Review + create**.